Nigeria operates a mixed legal system which is sourced from the received English law, common law, customary law and sharia.

 Although the Nigerian economy is open to foreign investment, foreigners are restricted from investing in the items on the negative list.
 These are:

 The process for the registrations involves completing application forms and payment of application fees.
 Copies of incorporation documents, tax clearance certificate and other documents will be required for the process.
-The business registration with the NIPC is usually completed within 48 hours or less while the business permit from the Federal Ministry of Interior may take between three to eight weeks or more to process.
+The business registration with the NIPC is usually completed within 48 hours or less while the business permit from the Federal Ministry of Interior may take between three to eight weeks (or longer) to process.

 It is expected that a foreign investor will import the capital for their investment into Nigeria as a form of commitment.
 Thus, one of the documents required for approval of a business permit application is a copy of the company’s Certificate of Capital Importation (CCI).
 The CCI is usually issued by a commercial bank upon receipt of the capital of a foreign investor.

-Except for items on the negative list (see 2.1 Approvals of Foreign Investments), and subject to meeting the requirements for post-incorporation approvals, foreign investments are usually permitted by the relevant authorities.
+Except for items on the negative list (see 2.1 Approval of Foreign Investments), and subject to meeting the requirements for post-incorporation approvals, foreign investments are usually granted permits and approvals by the relevant authorities.
 There are no known cases of non-authorisation of a legitimate investor.

 The most common types of corporate vehicles are limited liability companies.
 This could be a private company limited by shares or a public limited company.
 A limited liability company is one whose members’ liabilities are limited to the amount of unpaid shares held by them in the event of the company’s winding up.

-The membership of a private company is a minimum of two and a maximum of 50 persons, while its minimum share capital is NGN10,000.
+A single person can form a private company and the membership of a private company shall not exceed 50 persons except for former or current employees of the company.
+The prescribed minimum issued share capital for a private company is NGN100,000.
 A public company has a minimum membership of 50 persons and has no maximum limit.
-The minimum share capital of a public company is NGN500,000.
+The minimum issued share capital of a public company is NGN2 million.

-The main steps and timing of incorporation include reservation of name, which is typically completed within 24 hours.
-Thereafter, the incorporation documents are prepared, which requires the applicant to input the company’s information on the Corporate Affairs Commission’s (CAC) registration portal and draft the memorandum and articles of association.
-Subsequently, the filing fee and stamp duty is paid online; this can be completed in a few hours.
-The incorporation documents are then downloaded and printed for execution and notarisation.
-Upon execution, the incorporation documents are to be scanned and uploaded to the CAC registration portal, after which the documents will be approved and the company incorporated.
-The original executed documents are then submitted to the CAC, and the certificate of incorporation and certified true copy of the incorporation form and memorandum and articles of association are issued to the company.
-The incorporation process can be completed within a day or more depending on the ability of the company to provide the necessary information and documents as well as the seamless operation of CAC’s registration portal.
+The first step in incorporating a company is to check for the availability of the proposed name and reserve the name.
+This is typically completed within 24 hours, except where the proposed name is not available.
+Thereafter, the pre-incorporation form is completed on the company registration portal of the Corporate Affairs Commission (CAC), and relevant documents including resolutions of the proposed shareholders are uploaded.
+Subsequently, the filing fee and stamp duty is paid online; this can be completed in a few hours after which the documents will be approved, and the company incorporated.
+Following this, the certificate of incorporation and certified true copies of the memorandum and articles of association can be downloaded from the portal.
+The incorporation process can be completed within a day or more depending on the ability of the company to provide the necessary information and documents as well as the seamless operation of the CAC’s company registration portal.

 The law requires that the decisions of a private company – in respect of (i) a change of name or address, (ii) an alteration of the memorandum or articles of association, (iii) a removal or appointment of directors, (iv) an allotment or transfer of shares, (v) an increase or decrease in share capital, (vi) charges, and (vii) the appointment of a secretary – be filed with the CAC.
-Additionally, all private companies are required to file their annual returns at the CAC.
-These requirements also apply to public companies except as they relate to the transfer of shares, since the stock of a public company are freely traded on the stock exchange or over-the–counter markets.
+Additionally, (i) all private companies are required to file their annual returns at the CAC, and (ii) every person who gains significant control over a company is required to inform the company, which shall then notify the CAC for entry into the register of persons with significant control maintained by the CAC.
+These requirements also apply to public companies except as they relate to the transfer of shares, since the stocks of a public company are freely traded on the stock exchange or over-the–counter markets.

 The management structure for public and private limited liability companies is one-tier in nature.
 This implies that the board of directors performs both management and supervisory functions.